Frankjunyulin/3D-game-Engine/README.md

   * t - Turn on or turn off the avatar mode.
   * n - Turn on or turn off the the night mode

+## Running Instructions
+ Run the project with Your map (like "mapX.json") as the parameter

 ## Photo